 Freediving Ear Care

 One simple way to drastically reduce the chances of contracting an ear infection is to make a homemade solution of half vinegar and half rubbing alcohol.
 The alcohol will quickly evaporate any lingering water after a dive.
 Next, the acidity of the vinegar will prevent any bacteria growth.
-After a dive, apply two drops into each ear to prevent ear infections in the future.
+After a dive, apply two drops into each ear to unclog your ears and prevent ear infections in the future.